geraldpereira/aws-test/README.md

 TODO
 - Deploy / Publish via ant => tty issue
-- Idem via maven
+- Deploy / Publish via maven => is there a maven plugin execute ssh commads ?
+- use maven profiles : dev and prod
-- Conf documentation
+- Configuration documentation
 - Add a service that returns the host url
 - Check that the load balancer works
 - HTTPS